samhermes/samhermes.github.io/_posts/2018-10-10-multiple-markers-popups-mapbox.markdown

     .addTo(map);
 ```

-An working version of this code can be [seen on Github](https://github.com/samhermes/samhermes.github.io/blob/master/js/travel-map.js#L42), where I customize the popup styles a bit.
-This is what is currently running my travel map.
+An archived, working version of this code can be [seen on Github](https://github.com/samhermes/samhermes.github.io/blob/e03be05ef9544bf4f5bc7d13b93c9ac709354cd9/js/travel-map.js), where I customize the popup styles a bit.